-Negotiation is a part of everyday life and business and an important market mechanism.
-It is a process that involves persons with differing preferences regarding the allocation of resources.
-The negotiators engage in joint decision-making to arrive at an agreed allocation.
+Negotiation is a part of everyday life and business, and an important market mechanism.
+It is a process that involves persons with differing preferences regarding allocation of resources.
+The negotiators engage in interdependent decision-making to arrive at an agreed allocation.
 Negotiation research has been concerned with the various aspects of the individual and joint decision-making activities and their results.
 Researchers have studied relationships between the negotiators (their psychological traits, culture and education, negotiation modes, approaches and strategies) and the negotiation process and its results (Druckman 1977; Pruitt 1981; Bazerman, Curhan et al. 2000).
 They have also studied roles of the third parties (Herrman 2006) and more recently, decision and negotiation support tools (Holsapple, Lai et al. 1998; Ströbel 2002).

-Social interactions often involve the establishment and/or change of relationship among the participants.
-The quality of relational behavior includes affective factors which have been found to play an important role in shaping the negotiation process, influencing its outcomes, including the negotiators' assessment of the process and their counterparts (Loewenstein, Thompson et al. 1989; Druckman and Broome 1991; Greenhalagh and Chapman 1995).
-Affect may thus be considered as moderating the cognitive rational assessment, including the assessment of facilitators and mediators, and the decision and negotiation support systems (Lai, Doong et al. 2006; Li, Etezadi et al. 2006).
+Social interactions often involve establishing and/or changing relationship among the participants.
+The quality of relational behavior includes emotional factors which have been found to play an important role in shaping the negotiation process, influencing its outcomes, including the negotiators' assessment of the process and their counterparts (Loewenstein, Thompson et al. 1989; Druckman and Broome 1991; Greenhalagh and Chapman 1995).
+Affect and other emotional factors may thus be considered as moderating influencing the cognitive rational assessment, including the assessment of facilitators and mediators, and the decision and negotiation support systems (Lai, Doong et al. 2006).

-Research on the influence of affect has concentrated on one party and this party affect towards the counterpart.
+Research on the influence of affect has concentrated on one party and this party's affect regarding the counterpart.
 Barry and Oliver (1996) propose a model in which affect takes three forms; each for one of the three negotiation phases (pre-negotiation, negotiation and post-negotiation).
-Lai, Doong et al. (2006) observed that the negotiators' assessment of the system and its ease of use and usefulness are influenced by their perception of their counterpart behavior.
+Lai, Doong et al. (2006) observed that the negotiators' assessment of the system and its ease of use and usefulness are influenced by their perception of their counterpart's behavior.

 Pre-negotiation affect which is based on the negotiators' earlier experiences influences their decision to negotiate and the selection of the negotiation approach (Druckman and Broome 1991; Baron 1993).
 Baron (1984) reports that positive affect contributes to the negotiators' preference for collaboration over avoidance in conflict resolution.
 Numerous experiments showed that there is a relationship between negotiation approaches selected by the negotiators and the agreements and other results.
-The dyads who collaborate were found more often achieving an agreement and being more satisfied with the process and the results than other dyads.
-Because affect influences the initial approach selection, if there is a relationship between the affect of the parties and the approaches used in the negotiation.
+The dyads that collaborate were found to achieve agreement more often and were more satisfied with the process and the results than the dyads using different approaches.
+Because affect influences the initial approach selection, there is a relationship between the affect of the parties and the approaches they use in the negotiation.

-The inter-relationships between affect and approaches, and their influences on the process and outcomes suggest the possibility of a construct which takes into account the degree or type overall relationship between the negotiators.
-The purpose of this paper is to describe an exploratory study regarding such a relationship.
-We call this general relationship the negotiation concordance; it measures the degree of accord or harmony between the negotiators.
-The construct concordance is general in that it includes both own and perceived psychological traits, affects and approaches.
+The inter-relationships between affect and approaches, and their influences on the process and outcomes suggest the possibility of a construct which reflects the degree of the overall relationship between the negotiators.
+The purpose of this paper is to present results of an exploratory study regarding such a relationship.
+We call this general relationship the negotiation concordance; it measures the degree of accord (harmony) between the two negotiators, their interaction and the results of these interactions.
+The construct concordance is broad in that it includes both the assessment of the other person who participated in the process and the process and its results.